Neoclassical economics: Periodization

+Evolution

 An important change in neoclassical economics occurred around 1933.
 Joan Robinson and Edward H. Chamberlin, with the nearly simultaneous publication of their respective books, The Economics of Imperfect Competition (1933) and The Theory of Monopolistic Competition (1933), introduced models of imperfect competition.
 Theories of market forms and industrial organization grew out of this work.
 They also emphasized certain tools, such as the marginal revenue curve.
 In her book, Robinson formalized a type of limited competition.
 The conclusions of her work for welfare economics were worrying: they were implying that the market mechanism operates in a way that the workers are not paid according to the full value of their marginal productivity of labor and that also the principle of consumer sovereignty is impaired.
 This theory heavily influenced the anti–trust policies of many Western countries in the 1940s and 1950s.

 Joan Robinson's work on imperfect competition, at least, was a response to certain problems of Marshallian partial equilibrium theory highlighted by Piero Sraffa.
 Anglo-American economists also responded to these problems by turning towards general equilibrium theory, developed on the European continent by Walras and Vilfredo Pareto.
 J. R. Hicks's Value and Capital (1939) was influential in introducing his English-speaking colleagues to these traditions.
 He, in turn, was influenced by the Austrian School economist Friedrich Hayek's move to the London School of Economics, where Hicks then studied.

 These developments were accompanied by the introduction of new tools, such as indifference curves and the theory of ordinal utility.
 The level of mathematical sophistication of neoclassical economics increased.
 Paul Samuelson's Foundations of Economic Analysis (1947) contributed to this increase in mathematical modeling.

 The interwar period in American economics has been argued to have been pluralistic, with neoclassical economics and institutionalism competing for allegiance.
 Frank Knight, an early Chicago school economist attempted to combine both schools.
 But this increase in mathematics was accompanied by greater dominance of neoclassical economics in Anglo-American universities after World War II.
 Some argue that outside political interventions, such as McCarthyism, and internal ideological bullying played an important role in this rise to dominance.

 Hicks' book, Value and Capital had two main parts.
 The second, which was arguably not immediately influential, presented a model of temporary equilibrium.
 Hicks was influenced directly by Hayek's notion of intertemporal coordination and paralleled by earlier work by Lindhal.
 This was part of an abandonment of disaggregated long-run models.
 This trend probably reached its culmination with the Arrow–Debreu model of intertemporal equilibrium.
 The Arrow–Debreu model has canonical presentations in Gérard Debreu's Theory of Value (1959) and in Arrow and Hahn's "General Competitive Analysis" (1971).